sheffield-bioinformatics-core/bms31004/index.md

 - How can we identify outliers, batch effects and sample mix-ups
 - Which statistical tests are appropriate for RNA-seq data
 - Using the DESeq2 package to detect differential expression
-- Using a venn diagram to compare gene lists

 ## Pre-materials